jackdpage/pylux/docs/generating_plots.rst

 ``centre-line-extend``, ``plaster-line-extend``
     When set to True, the centre and plaster lines will printed beyond the page border into the margin, to the extent of the actual paper.
 Defaults ``False``.
+``draw-structures``
+    When enabled, correctly formatted and tagged structure objects in the file will be rendered onto the plot.
+Default ``True``.

 Fixture Icon Options
 ^^^^^^^^^^^^^^^^^^^^